 If you want to install WordPress on your root domain name (like example.com), then you need to upload WordPress files to your website’s root directory.
 Usually, this directory is called /public_html/.

 On the other hand, If you want to install WordPress in a sub folder (like example.com/blog), then upload it in a folder /public_html/blog/.

 Once you are done uploading WordPress, go to your hosting control panel to create a database.
 We are using cPanel web hosting so our screenshots will be of cPanel.
 In your cPanel, find the icon like this:

 Enter the database name that you want for your website and click on create a database.

 Create a user for your database by providing a strong password.
 Once you have created the user then scroll down and go to add a user to the database.
 Here you select the user & database you have created in previous steps.

 It will then ask you to give privileges to the user for accessing the database. simply select all privileges and save the settings.

 Your MySQL database and user are now ready, and it is time to run the WordPress install.

 Simply go to to the URL where you uploaded WordPress.
 If it is in the main domain, then enter your domain name in the browser window, like yoursite.com or www.yoursite.com.

-You will see the language selection page.
-You can choose a language here so that rest of the installation is displayed in your own language.
-You can also use English for now and then later change the language.
+You will see the language selection page where you can choose a language here so that rest of the installation is displayed in your own language.
+The website language can be changed later after installation of WordPress.